nextbill-project/server/README.md

 2. You install NextBill on a (cloud) server.
 In this case you can access it from anywhere via browser or the Android app.
 But keep in mind that such a configuration tends to have higher security risks.

 ## Quick-Setup
-1. Install version 1.8 of Java Runtime Environment [Download](https://www.oracle.com/java/technologies/javase-jre8-downloads.html)
+1. Download the 'NextBill.jar' from the Release-Page and copy it to a folder of your choice.
-2. Download the 'NextBill.jar' and copy it to a folder of your choice.
+2. Install version 1.8 of Java Runtime Environment [Download](https://www.oracle.com/java/technologies/javase-jre8-downloads.html)
-3. **On Windows or Mac** double click on the Jar
+3. **On Windows or Mac** double click on the Jar.
 **On Linux or without display screen** open a terminal and enter:
 ```
 cd 'path/to/your/jar'